Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 But the commissioning was done− though symbolically at the Government House, Benin City.

-Adamu was quoted as saying that the government was satisfied with the quality of job done.
+Adamu was quoted as saying that the government was satisfied with the quality of job done even when the people of the community were angry.

 Despite not being completed, the administration before President Buhari’s government put the project up for commissioning on two botched occasions.